fbgallet/roam-extension-live-ai-assistant/README.md

 - time intervals,
 - specific pages only, or DNP only/excluded,

 Conditions can be combined logically in natural language or using symbols (+ for AND, | for OR, - for NOT).
-You can also ask for a limited number of result and for random results!
+They can also be combined sequentially (Do this, then that...): it's often better to combine multiple simple queries than an complex query.
+You can also ask for a limited number of result and for **random** results!

 > [!TIP]
 > Stick to simple logic so as not to narrow down the search too much from start.